Best apps for filing your taxes right on your iPhone or iPad

 TaxAct Express

-TaxAct Express is the quick way to file your taxes on your iPhone or iPad.
-During set up, the app performs a quick interview to make sure its right for your tax situation.
-That way you don't end up missing anything and getting audited.
+TaxAct Express is a quick way to file your taxes on your iPhone or iPad, and it starts with a quick interview to make sure it's right for your tax situation.
+That way you don't end up missing anything, which could cause you to get audited.
 You can file your federal and state taxes with TaxAct's secure e-file and direct deposit system.

 You'll get step-by-step guidance in order to simplify every aspect of the process, and like the other apps mentioned, you can upload a PDF of your W-2 or snap a photo so that the app can do all the "paperwork" for you.
 TaxAct Express also employs two-factor authentication and Touch ID, so your information remains secure and confidential.
+Besides the free version of this app, there are also a Basic for $15, Plus for $30, Freelancer for $45, and Premium version for $60 that you can purchase to get the most out of your refund.

 - Free, with in-app purchases - Download now

-If you don't exactly trust filing your tax return through an app, but you still want to get an estimate on your tax return, so there are no surprises when you go see an accountant, then check out TaxCaster.
+If you don't exactly trust filing your tax return through an app or you just want to get an estimate on your tax return, then you should check out TaxCaster.
 This is Intuit's free preparation app that lets you plan ahead to help you pay less in taxes or maximize your refund.
 In reality, this app is Intuit's way of determining the correct TurboTax product for you, but it can give you a good read on where you sit, so you can decide to file on your own or hit up a professional for help.

+This app is perfect for those who like to plan ahead, as it can show you how much you could get this year and even can help you plan on an estimate for next year.
+This is a great way to have no surprises during tax season, and to plan ahead for the next year if you're saving for something big.

 - Free - Download now